languitar/autosuspend/README.md

 #### Requirements

-## Debugging

-In case you need to track configuration issues to understand why a system goes to suspend or does not, the extensive logging output might be used.
-The command line flag `-l` allows to specify a [Python logging config file](https://docs.python.org/3/library/logging.config.html) to specify what to log.
-The provided systemd service file already uses `/etc/autosuspend-logging.conf` per default.
-Each iteration logs exactly which condition detected activity or not.
-So you should be able to find out what is going on.

-In case one of the conditions you monitor prevents sleeping the system in case of an external connection (logged-in users, open TCP port), then the logging configuration might be changed to use the [broadcast-logging](https://github.com/languitar/broadcast-logging) package.
-This way, the server will broadcast new log messages and external clients on the same network can listen to these messages without creating an explicit connection.
-Please refer to the documentation of the broadcast-logging package on how to enable and use it.

 ### XPath

 A generic check which queries a configured URL and expected the reply to contain XML data.